-8.3.5 VCC, UVLO and BIAS
+7.3.5 VCC, UVLO and BIAS

-The LM43600 integrates an internal LDO to generate $V{CC}$ for control circuitry and MOSFET drivers.
+The LM43601-Q1 integrates an internal LDO to generate $V{CC}$ for control circuitry and MOSFET drivers.
 The nominal voltage for $V{CC}$ is 3.3 V. The VCC pin is the output of the LDO and must be properly bypassed.
-A high quality ceramic capacitor with 2.2 $\mu$ F to 10 $\mu$ F capacitance and 6.3 V or higher rated voltage should be placed as close as possible to VCC and grounded to the exposed PAD and ground pins.
-The VCC output pin should not be loaded, left floating, or shorted to ground during operation.
-Shorting VCC to ground during operation may cause damage to the LM43600.
+Place a high-quality ceramic capacitor with 2.2- $\mu$ F to 10- $\mu$ F capacitance and 6.3-V or higher rated voltage as close as possible to VCC and grounded to the exposed PAD and ground pins.
+The VCC output pin must not be loaded, left floating, or shorted to ground during operation.
+Shorting VCC to ground during operation may cause damage to the LM43601-Q1.

-Undervoltage lockout (UVLO) prevents the LM43600 from operating until the $V{CC}$ voltage exceeds 3.14 V (typical).
+Undervoltage lockout (UVLO) prevents the LM43601-Q1 from operating until the $V{CC}$ voltage exceeds 3.14 V (typical).
 The $V{CC}$ UVLO threshold has 567 mV of hysteresis (typically) to prevent undesired shuting down due to temperary $V{IN}$ droops.

 The internal LDO has two inputs: primary from VIN and secondary from BIAS input.
 The BIAS input powers the LDO when $V{BIAS}$ is higher than the change-over threshold.
-Power loss of an LDO is calculated by $I{LDO}$ \ ( $V{IN-LDO}$ - $V{OUT-LDO}$ ).
+Power loss of an LDO is calculated by $I{LDO} \times (V{IN-LDO} \times V{OUT-LDO})$ .
 The higher the difference between the input and output voltages of the LDO, the more power loss occur to supply the same output current.
-The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43600 efficiency, especially at light load.
-It is recommended to tie the BIAS pin to $V{OUT}$ when $V{OUT} \ge 3.3V$ .
-The BIAS pin should be grounded in applications with $V{OUT}$ less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
-When used, a $1\mu F$ to $10\mu F$ high quality ceramic capacitor is recommended to bypass the BIAS pin to ground.
+The BIAS input is designed to reduce the difference of the input and output voltages of the LDO to reduce power loss and improve LM43601-Q1 efficiency, especially at light load.
+TI recommends that the BIAS pin be tied to $V{OUT}$ when $V{OUT} \ge 3.3V$ .
+Ground the BIAS pin in applications with $V{OUT}$ less than 3.3 V. BIAS input can also come from an external voltage source, if available, to reduce power loss.
+When used, a 1-μF to 1-0μF high-quality ceramic capacitor is recommended to bypass the BIAS pin to ground.

-8.3.6 Soft Start and Voltage Tracking (SS/TRK)
+7.3.6 Soft Start and Voltage Tracking (SS/TRK)

-The LM43600 has a flexible and easy-to-use start up rate control pin: SS/TRK.
-Soft-start feature is to prevent inrush current impacting the LM43600 and its supply when power is first applied.
-Soft-start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.
+The LM43601-Q1 has a flexible and easy-to-use start-up rate control pin: SS/TRK.
+The soft-start feature is to prevent inrush current impacting the LM43601-Q1 and its supply when power is first applied.
+Soft start is achieved by slowly ramping up the target regulation voltage when the device is first enabled or powered up.

-The simplest way to use the device is to leave the SS/TRK pin open circuit or floating.
-The LM43600 employw the internal soft-start control ramp and start up to the regulated output voltage in 4.1 ms typically.
+The simplest way to use the device is to leave the SS/TRK pin open circuit.
+The LM43601-Q1 employs the internal soft-start control ramp and start-up to the regulated output voltage in 4.1 ms typically.